footios/burger-redux-15/README.md

 Note too that the `yield takeEvery(...)` functions in the `watchAuth` don't run sequentially.
 So the order doesn't matter.

 445.
 It seams like `watchAuth` is our new reducer (kind of).
-But here we do call functions, and every function gets executed.
-We don't have `switch` and `case`.
+But here we call functions, and every function gets executed.
+And we don't have `switch` and `case`.

 446.